 What is the application procedure?

-All internship opportunities and requirements can be found on the Ministry of Foreign and European Affairs’ website in the section on “Employment, Internships and Competitive Exams.”
+All internship opportunities and requirements can be found on the Ministry of Foreign Affairs’ website in the section on “Employment, Internships and Competitive Exams.”

 What are the requirements?